LABOUM - ‘Blossom’ review: a dreamy attempt at reestablishing the group’s career

 Capping off the record is ‘Love On You’, a smooth and sincere, if somewhat forgettable ballad that’s dedicated to their fans.
 The acoustic guitar and synths in the latter half of the track complement Soyeon and Haein’s melodic vocals, resulting in a song brimming with optimism and earnestness.

-For a record released after a period of uncertainty, and as lovely and heart-warming as ‘Blossom’ is, it comes as a pleasant surprise to see LABOUM taking things slow, assured in their sound.
-But at the same time, the record at times feels like a missed opportunity to acknowledge and follow the energetic pop sound of ‘Journey To Atlantis’ that rejuvenated their careers.
+For a record released after a period of uncertainty, and as lovely and heart-warming as ‘Blossom’ is, it comes as a surprise to see LABOUM taking things slow.
+The record feels like a missed opportunity to acknowledge the energetic pop sound of ‘Journey To Atlantis’ that rejuvenated their careers.

 Details